geeksforsocialchange/gfsc-v2/_posts/2022-06-30-why-is-it-so-hard-to-do-nice-things.md

 * You can chat to us on the [GFSC discord]
 * Follow us @gfscstudio on [Twitter](https://twitter.com/gfscstudio) and [Instagram](https://instagram.com/gfscstudio)
 * Email me: kim@gfsc.studio

+_Thanks to Dr Colleen Morgan for her utterly invaluable input into this piece._

 {% include kofi.html custom="You can also support our work with a financial contribution if you like!" %}